 Writing a Brand Book is a Vicious Circle

+To begin creating a Brand Book, it’s important to note that wherever we start, we will inevitably come back around at the end and edit what we began to create one cohesive message.
+The very act of making a Brand Book will inform and enhance the Brand.
+Vicious circle — definitely!
+Should that stop you from getting started — not a chance!
 Understanding the nature of the vicious circle, the best place to start is to start with the beginning… literally.
-One of the first pages of the brand book should be dedicated to the history of the brand.
-What we’re writing here is not an exhaustive history, but rather the highlights to lend context and depth to the brand we’re going to be discussing for the duration of the brand book and to begin to frame our position.
-As we’re writing our history, it’s critical that we pay attention to constructing the foundations of the brand position.
-The brand will be more authentic and transparent if it springs from its official history, rather than as a contrived marketing position that an agency has created.
+One of the first pages of the brand book should be dedicated to the history of the Brand.
+What we’re writing here is not an exhaustive history but rather the highlights to lend context and depth to the Brand we will be discussing for the duration of the brand book and to begin to frame our position.
+As we’re writing our history, we must pay attention to constructing the foundations of the brand position.
+The Brand will be more authentic and transparent if it springs from its official history rather than as a contrived marketing position that an agency has created.
+The History Section for our Rubber Duckie brand could look something like this:

 From Tub Companion to World Leader Rubber Duckie Brand Book History